KingdomFirst/Excavator/README.md

 <b>Excavator</b>
 =========

-A conversion app to import data into Rock from other church management systems.
-This app requires the SQL file (.mdf) from your previous database and an active Rock connection.
+Excavator converts data into Rock RMS from other church management systems.
+You will need the SQL file (.mdf) from your previous database and an active Rock connection.

-A FellowshipOne model is provided (in-progress).
+A FellowshipOne database model is provided (in-progress).

 Files you need to start an import (Excavator\bin):
 - Excavator.exe